jsambrook/common-sense/_posts/2024-10-15-marcos-experiment.md

 Marco and Sam meet at their usual breakfast place and continue the discussion they had in Sam's garage last week.
-As they discuss things, Marco begins to if what they discussed might relate to the dynamics of the software team he manages at MedTech.
-He decides to run a small experiment.
+As they discuss things, Marco begins to wonder if what they discussed might relate to the dynamics of the software team he manages at MedTech.
+He has seen the damaging a blaming culture - an unjust culture - creates and wants to protect his team.
+He decides to run a small and discrete experiment to see for himself if what Sam described might be happening.

 How does Sam receive Marco's suggestion, and is Marco on to something important or chasing ghosts?